A-YATTA/AMDH/README.md

 Features:
 - Check and harden system's settings
+- List current users processes running in background and kill selected ones
 - Analyse current installed applications on the device:
-  - list dangerous permissions and revoke them
+  - list dangerous permissions and revokes them
   - compare with permissions used by malwares
 - List applications:
   - uninstall/disable App